Grenada

 Birding Grenada

-Bird Life in Grenada Grenada has recorded total of over 170 species of birds including numerous migratory species and many vagrants.
+Grenada has recorded total of over 180 species of birds including numerous migratory species and many vagrants.
 The bird population comprises of terrestrial, wetland /shore and sea birds species.
-Some of the unique species to be found are specifically, the Grenada Dove Liptotilla wellsi and Hook billed kite Condroherux uncinatus mirus as endemics.
-Other Regional endemics are the Grenada flycatcher, Lesser Antillean Tanager, lesser Antillean Bullfinch and Yellow-bellied Elenia.
-In addition to these you can find many of the other birds as found on other Caribbean Islands.
-Also Because of our location being close to the South American main land we have the occasional migrants from the south such as Humming birds, hawks and many others in transit during migration.
-Some of the natural habitats for bird life include wetlands; lakes, grasslands/savannahs, Rain forest and numerous beaches and coastlines.
-The Grenadines islands to the North is a heaven for Sea Birds.
+There are a few endemic species or sub-species such as the Grenada Dove Liptotilla wellsi and a race of Hook-billed Kite Condroherux uncinatus mirus.
+Other Regional endemics include Grenada Flycatcher, Lesser Antillean Tanager, Lesser Antillean Bullfinch and Yellow-bellied Elenia.
+Because of the location close to the South American mainland there are occasional migrants from the south such as humming birds, hawks and others in transit during migration.
+Some of the natural habitats for bird life include wetlands; lakes, grasslands/savannahs, Rainforest and numerous beaches and coastlines.
+The Grenadines islands to the North is a haven for seabirds.

-Birding in Grenada Birds can be seen almost everywhere on the island.
-You can start birding from the time you arrive at the airport, so be prepared to have your binoculars and field guide ready.
-Any place you choose to stay or traveling in a vehicle you can see birds.
-The island had a very diverse road network and getting around is generally easy.
-Road maps and guides to the island are always available at hotels and at the airport, if not help is available from the next person you meet.
-Wherever you choose to stay, you can travel around the island in a day and have a wonderful bird watching trip although (2) two to (3) three days will give the best experience.
+Birds can be seen almost everywhere on the island and there is a good road network and getting around is generally easy.
+Road maps and guides to the island are always available at hotels and at the airport.
+Wherever you choose to stay, you can travel around the island in a day and have a wonderful bird watching trip although spending at least three days will give the best experience.
 Most people on the island are not very enthusiastic about birds and the average person will provide only basic information on just the commonly seen species.
 Local bird guides are very few and generally not professional.

 Top Sites